Historical Overview and Analysis of Election Fraud

 In 1996, Clinton defeated Dole by 8.6 million recorded votes (49.3-40.7%); 9 million were uncounted.
 The unadjusted state exit polls (70,000 respondents) had Clinton winning a 16 million vote landslide (52.6-37.1%).
 The True Vote Model indicates that he had 53.6%.

 In 2000, Al Gore won by 540,000 recorded votes (48.4-47.9%).
 But the unadjusted state exit polls (58,000 respondents) indicated that he won by 50.8-44.4%, a 6 million vote margin.
 There were nearly 6 million uncounted votes.
 The True Vote Model had Gore by 51.5-44.7%.
 The Supreme Court awarded the election to Bush (271-267 EV).
 In Florida, 185,000 ballots were uncounted.
-The following states flipped from Gore in the exit poll to Bush in the recorded vote: AL AR AZ CO FL GA MO NC TN TX VA.
+Twelve states flipped from Gore in the exit poll to Bush in the recorded vote: AL AR AZ CO FL GA MO NC NV TN TX VA.
 Gore would have won the election if he captured just one of the states.
 Democracy died in 2000.

 In July 2004 I began posting weekly Election Model projections based on the state and national polls.
 The model was the first to use Monte Carlo Simulation and sensitivity analysis to calculate the probability of winning the electoral vote.
 The final projection had Kerry winning 337 electoral votes with 51.8% of the two-party vote, closely matching the unadjusted exit polls.